gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

    benefit from support through `chpl_rmem_consist_*()`, similar to the regular PUT case.

+   The remaining three cases generraly have the same form.
+The only thing that differs among them is the point in comm layer processing at which the visibility action needs to be taken.

-2. The effects of all prior stores done by a task must be visible before that task ends.
+2. **The effects of all prior stores done by a task must be visible before that task ends.**

+   The compiler inserts a call to `chpl_comm_task_end()` at the end of every task, just before the task decrements its `endCount`.
+This case is handle there.

-3. When a sequence of regular PUTs is followed by a non-fetching atomic operation, the effects of all those PUTs must be visible before the effect of the atomic operation is visible.
+3. **When a sequence of regular PUTs is followed by a non-fetching atomic operation, the effects of all those PUTs must be visible before the effect of the atomic operation is visible.**

+   This case is handled in the comm layer functions that initiate atomic operations.

-4. When a non-fetching atomic operation is followed by a regular RMA, the effect of the atomic operation must be visible before the RMA is initiated.
+4. **When a non-fetching atomic operation is followed by a regular RMA, the effect of the atomic operation must be visible before the RMA is initiated.**

+   This case is handled in the comm layer functions that initiate RMA.

 ### Program Order